top of page

 • 3 min read

+We’re all familiar with due dates.
+Whether we’re writing papers, paying bills, or even expecting a baby’s arrival, these dates mark a clear point by which something is anticipated to happen.
 In publishing, however, “due dates” aren’t always so fixed.
-While authors hit important milestones throughout the process, timelines can shift based on a number of factors.
+While authors hit important milestones throughout the process, timelines can shift based on various factors.
 Still, one date stands out as especially significant: the release date—the moment a book becomes available to the world.

 A life story book available for pre-order.
 But how do you choose the date?